alex-kz-research/lean4-ogp-zk-security/README.md

 3. Run `lake build` to verify proofs.

 ---
-*Author: Alexander K. Z. (Open to research grants for extending this to LWE/Lattice-based crypto).*
+*Author: Alexander (Open to research grants for extending this to LWE/Lattice-based crypto).*